Draco (space mission): Spacecraft

-The Draco satellite, with no propulsion of its own, will be placed into a very low Earth orbit below 100 km of altitude for a rapid uncontrolled reentry within 12 hours.
+The 150 to 200 kg Draco satellite, with no propulsion of its own, will be placed into a very low Earth orbit below 100 km of altitude for a rapid uncontrolled reentry within 12 hours.
 The process of its demise will be monitored by 200 sensors and 4 cameras sending their data to a 40 cm space capsule designed to survive the reentry and transmit all the data during its parachute descent towards ocean landing.
+The capsule heat shield, developed and tested at the von Karman Institute for Fluid Dynamics (VKI), is made from Portuguese cork.